-- All Bachelor's degrees would require second language or cultural competency.
-The requirements would be split into two policies: one for a general education foundations requirement that applies to all Bachelor degrees, and one policy specific to Bachelor of Arts degrees. - Having consistent policy across degree programs means that requirements won't change just because a student changes their major. - Second semester proficiency, the general education requirement, could be met with two years of high school coursework. - BA degrees would still require four semester of a second language, though at the program's discretion, students would now have the option of completing two semesters of two different languages.
+- The second language requirements would be split into two policies: one for a general education foundations requirement that applies to all Bachelor's degrees, and one policy specific to Bachelor of Arts degrees. - Having consistent policy across degree programs means that general education requirements won't change just because a student changes their major. - Second-semester proficiency, the general education requirement, could be met with two years of high school coursework. - Bachelor of Arts degrees would still require four semester of a second language, but at the program's discretion, students would now have the option of completing two semesters each of two different languages.